 1. To Avoid Clumsiness

-If you have prepared in advance for the interview, you will have a good idea of what is going to be discussed and you won’t feel rushed or nervous.
-This will allow you to give calm and complete answers without any awkward pauses or disruptions.
+If you have prepared for the interview in advance, you will have a good idea of what will be discussed and won’t feel rushed or nervous.
+This will allow you to give calm and complete answers without awkward pauses or disruptions.

 Preparing in advance can eliminate various factors that could delay you on the day of the interview (a missing button on your shirt, a traffic jam, etc.).
-Arriving early without having to rush will prevent you from feeling flustered before the interview.
+Arriving early without rushing will prevent you from feeling flustered before the interview.

 3. To Assure Organization and Completeness

-Preparing in advance will give you the opportunity to make sure that all your documents — your résumé, portfolio, application, etc. — and your attire is perfect and presentable.
+Preparing in advance will allow you to ensure that all your documents (e.g., résumé, portfolio, application, etc.) and attire are perfect and presentable.

 Here are a few tips to help you prepare for a successful interview: